gritty-git/templates/README.md

 ## Main Page :
-tabs  - Events, Schedule ( Workshops), About, Signin logo events in blocks - events m 3 options ( Register, Explore more, PS) about
+NavBar  - Events, Schedule , About, Signin
+Events in blocks - events m 2 options ( Register, Explore more) about

 ## Sign In Page